Synthird/trigonometric-reciprocal-identities/lua/README.md

 trigreciprocal.csc(0.0) -- Raises an error of attempting to perform csc(0).
 ```

-### trigreciprocal.sec(numberinradians: number) | Returns a number in radians
+### trigreciprocal.sec(angleinradians: number) | Returns a number in radians

-Returns the secant of numberinradians.
+Returns the secant of angleinradians.

 $sec(number) ={{1} \over {cos(number)}}$